 EU in Uganda oversees many Development Projects

 Two significant milestones mark this year’s Europe Day of May 9.
-Firstly, it marks the 60th anniversary of the signing of the Treaty of Rome.
-This event was celebrated in Rome two months ago.
-Also remembered is the 30 years of the setting up of the Erasmus Programme.
-In Uganda, a celebration of these two events marks the overall extent of development cooperation between EU and Uganda over the years.
+Firstly, a celebration of these two events marks the overall extent of development cooperation between EU and Uganda over the years.

 In March 1957, six European states agreed to create the European Economic Community (EEC), the forerunner of today’s European Union (EU).
 They were: then-West Germany, Italy, the Netherlands, Ireland, Belgium and Luxembourg – who agreed to “lay the foundations of an ever closer union among the peoples of Europe”.